ShahadAlkamli/Weather-Monitoring-System/README.md

 This project is an IoT-based weather monitoring system built using the ESP8266 NodeMCU.
 It measures temperature, humidity, atmospheric pressure, rain intensity, and ambient light, then displays the data on a 16×2 LCD and sends it to the Blynk IoT Cloud for real-time remote monitoring.

-## Project Overview

-The system integrates several sensors with the ESP8266 microcontroller to collect and transmit weather data.
-The Blynk platform is used for visualization on both mobile and web dashboards.

-The system measures:
-- Temperature (DHT11)
-- Humidity (DHT11)
-- Atmospheric Pressure (BMP180)
-- Rain Level (Rain Sensor)
-- Light Intensity (LDR)

-All readings are updated locally through the LCD and remotely through the Blynk dashboard.

 ## Features

 - Real-time temperature and humidity monitoring